Maria Bard

-Maria Bard (7 July 1900 – 8 April 1944) was a German stage actress, who made a handful of films in the silent era for Rimax, her first husband Wilhelm Graaff's company.
+Maria Bard (7 July 1900 – 8 April 1944) was a German stage actress, who made several films in the silent era for Rimax, her first husband Wilhelm Graaff's company.

-By 1930, her marriage with Graaff was over, and she appeared with Werner Krauss in the stage production Der Kaiser von Amerika or The King of America and the two became involved.
-Krauss' wife discovered their affair and committed suicide; a year later, in 1931, Maria Bard married Krauss.
-Her third husband was actor Hannes Stelzer.
+By 1930, her marriage with Graaff was over, and she appeared with Werner Krauss in the stage production of Der Kaiser von Amerika or The King of America.
+Bard and Krauss became romantically involved.
+When Krauss' wife learned of their affair, she died by suicide.
+In 1931, Bard and Krauss married.

+Bard's third husband was the actor Hannes Stelzer.

-Bard committed suicide in April 1944, reportedly for political reasons.
+Bard died by suicide in April 1944, reportedly for political reasons.